stevenzfr/Restaurant-Recommendation-System/README.md

 ## More Information and details

-For more theoretical explanation, please check the written documentation in this Github repo.
+For more theoretical explanation, please check the written documentation `Appendix.pdf` in this Github repo.